The Secret Entrance to the Knickerbocker Hotel

 Above ground, on the corner of Broadway and 42nd Street, the Knickerbocker was a Beaux-Arts masterpiece.
 Built with Astor’s millions in 1906, it had over 500 rooms, with space in the restaurants and bars for 2,000 revelers.

 Throughout the Gilded Age, the hotel was a centerpiece of Times Square.
 It was an epicenter of refined elegance, and commonly known as the “42nd Street Country Club.”
-A 30-foot mural of Old King Cole and his Fiddler’s Three, painted by Maxfield Parish, hung over the bar, where the bartender Martini di Arma di Taggia is rumored to have invented his famous namesake cocktail in 1912, and served it to John D. Rockefeller.
+A 30-foot mural of Old King Cole and his Fiddler’s Three, painted by Maxfield Parrish, hung over the bar, where the bartender Martini di Arma di Taggia is rumored to have invented his famous namesake cocktail in 1912.

 The hotel reopened in 2015—but so far, there aren’t any plans to bust open the secret back door to what was once one of the city’s finest jewels.